 There are three programs under the Rural U umbrella: Early College Maine Aspirations, Concurrent Enrollment, and Valley U.

-Rural U is open to high school juniors and seniors and homeschooled students at junior and senior level in good academic standing.
-Tuition is free but students are responsible for all associated course fees and textbooks, when required.
-The Maine Aspirations program allows students to take a maximum of 6 credits per semester (no more than 12 per academic year) at public colleges and universities.
+Rural U is open to high school sophomores, juniors, and seniors, and homeschooled students at the sophomore, junior, and senior levels in good academic standing.
+Tuition is free, but students are responsible for the cost of textbooks when required.
+The Maine Aspirations program allows students to take a maximum of 12 credits per academic year at public colleges and universities.